 There’s nothing inherently anti-theist about the scientific method.
 Science isn’t about a certain body of knowledge; science is a method.
 You come up with an idea that you formulate as a hypothesis; you design an experiment to test that hypothesis; you run that experiment; you determine whether the results support your hypothesis or not.
 People get it wrong sometimes, but that’s all part of the process, and by continually questioning, hopefully people will reach more accurate conclusions eventually.
 Science is about always questioning.

 None of this was meant to try to argue or persuade anyone of anything, nor am I saying I’m right and anyone else is wrong.
-This was just the thoughts that have bubbled up in my head.
+It was just the thoughts that have bubbled up in my head.

 I think what it really comes down to is that there is no one right way.
 No matter what any of us happens to believe, and there are a lot of different beliefs out there, we’re all fumbling around in the dark to some extent.
 Since the beginning of humanity, people have looked for meaning in this world and sought answers to questions like what happens after death, or whether there’s anything more than just this life we’re living.